hapv3/neural-compiler/OPTIONS.md

 See the License for the specific language governing permissions and limitations under the License.
 -->
-# Vela Options
+# Vela CLI Options

-This file contains a more verbose and detailed description of the Vela Compiler's CLI options than the built-in help strings.
-It also defines and describes Vela's configuration file format.
+This file contains a detailed description of the CLI options and the configuration file format.

 ## Command Line Interface

 ### Network (required)

 Filename of the network model to compile.
-The file has to be a `.tflite` file.
+The file has to be a `.tosa` or `.tflite` file.
 **Type: POSIX path**
 **Default: N/A**